jaredjaimes/startup/notesPart2.md

 With the app object you can now add HTTP routing and middleware functions to the application.

 ...
 Notes on express and troublehoot 502 code.

+Node is a basic low level API( Application programming interface, which is a set of rules and protocols that allow software applications to communicate with each other).
+Express is a node web framework that is buildt upon node in order to do allows you to do other more specific handling and API's.

 ### SOP:
 To combat this problem the Same Origin Policy (SOP) was created.
 Simply stated SOP only allows JavaScript to make requests to a domain if it is the same domain that the user is currently viewing.
 A request from byu.iinstructure.com for service endpoints that are made to byu.instructure.com would fail because the domains do not match.
 This provides significant security, but it also introduces complications when building web applications.
 For example, if you want build a service that any web application can use it would also violate the SOP and fail.
 In order to address this, the concept of Cross Origin Resource Sharing (CORS) was invented.